tmhuysen/libwint/README.md

 [![Build Status](https://travis-ci.org/GQCG/libwint.svg?branch=master)](https://travis-ci.org/GQCG/libwint)

-A C++ library that stores libint2 calculated overlap, kinetic, nuclear and Coulomb repulsion integrals in Eigen3 matrices.
+A C++ library that is a wrapper around libint2.
+The overlap, kinetic, nuclear and Coulomb repulsion integrals are stored in Eigen3 matrices.
 For the Coulomb repulsion integrals, the corresponding tensor should be accessed using **chemist's notation**.
+The library also provides support for integral transformations.

 ## Dependencies